Stage 0 cancers are the least serious, while stage IV melanomas are hardest to treat.

 Other treatments might include:

 - Immunotherapy: This helps your body’s immune system find and destroy cancer cells.
-These medications include pembrolizumab (Keytruda), ipilimumab (Yervoy), nivolumab (Opdivo), interleukin-2 (IL-2), interferon therapy, and imiquimod (Zyclara) cream.
+These medications include pembrolizumab (Keytruda), ipilimumab (Yervoy), nivolumab (Opdivo), interleukin-2 (IL-2), interferon therapy, and imiquimod (Aldara, Zyclara) cream.

 - Targeted therapy: These treatments take aim at specific parts of cancer cells.
 For example, some targeted therapies go after melanoma cells that have changes in certain genes.
 These include vemurafenib (Zelboraf), dabrafenib (Tafinlar), encorafenib (Braftovi), trametinib (Mekinist), cobimetinib (Cotellic), binimetinib (Mektovi), imatinib (Gleevec) and nilotinib (Tasigna).

 - Vaccines: The T-VEC (Imlygic) and Bacille Calmette-Guerin (BCG) vaccines are injected directly into melanoma tumors.
 They help your immune system work to kill cancer cells.
 Researchers are testing other vaccines that may keep the cancer from coming back.